IT IS A CONDITION OF MEMBERSHIP THAT THE ASSOCIATION’S RULES AND BYELAWS MUST BE READ AND OBSERVED.

 - Meetings shall be controlled by the Chairman, or in his absence the Vice Chairman, and his permission must be obtained before any member speaks.

 - Business shall proceed in the order of the agenda which may be amended at the discretion of the Chairman.

 - Any member shall have the right to speak once on any subject under discussion.
-He may only speak thereafter at the Chairman’s discretion.
+They may only speak thereafter at the Chairman’s discretion.

 - After discussion a proposal shall be seconded whereupon the Secretary shall make a full record of the proposal and read it out to the meeting.
 Any amendment made shall be seconded and shall be recorded and read out.
 Only one amendment can be tabled at a time.
 Members may not propose or second an amendment if they have proposed or seconded the motion under consideration.
 After full discussion both the proposal and the amendment shall be read out and the amendment voted upon.
 If the amendment is carried it shall take the place of the original proposal.
 Further amendments may then be considered.
 The Chairman may over-rule where he feels it is substantially the same as one previously tabled.
 Voting shall be by simple majority.

-- Senior members of the Association, present at the meeting, shall have the right to vote for or against the motion on production of their current membership book.
+- Senior members of the Association, present at the meeting, shall have the right to vote for or against the motion on production of their current membership card and/or QR code.
 The Chairman may only vote in the event of an equality of votes for and against a motion.

 - Standing orders may only be suspended by a majority vote of senior members present.

 - The name of the Association shall be the “Bury St. Edmunds Angling Association”, here in after referred to as The Association.

 - The objects of the Association shall be to promote, protect and preserve the sport of angling.

 - The Association shall be run in accordance with the following statues:-

 - CONSTITUTION – governing the management and administration of the Association.

 - STANDING ORDERS – setting out procedure for voting and conduct of meetings.